 Accommodation, meals and drinks.

-We are based at The Station in Richmond, North Yorkshire and from there we head out into Swaledale and Wensleydale.
+We are based in Reeth in the heart of Swaledale, North Yorkshire and from there we head out into Upper Swaledale and Wensleydale.
 The rivers in these two valleys have tremendous power and the sheer force of their flow has cut through the soft bedrock to create a series of spectacular waterfalls.

 On both Saturday and Sunday we’ll start at 9am and finish at 6pm.